 How long will it take for me to recover?

 Each person is unique and factors such as your genetics, the way your brain got hit, and your symptom severity all factor in.
-Out of 100 people, we know that 30 of them will likely still have symptoms by 3 months.
+Out of 100 people, we know that 11 to 30 of them will likely still have symptoms by 3 months.
 We cannot predict each individual’s recovery path but you will be able to return to all your activities once your symptoms subside.

 Do I have to give up my sports activity?